anuket-project/anuket-specifications/doc/tech/usecases.md

 <a name="5.1.1"></a>
 ### 5.1.1 Executive Summary:

-Edge computing consider on of disruptive  technology should be considered by any DSP as it is tightly linked with a lot of use cases that can monetize the 5G adoption , so a lot of CSP , Punblic  cloud , content provider and application developer focus on Edge
+Edge computing considered one of disruptive  technology should be considered by any Digital Service provider (DSP) as it is tightly linked with a lot of use cases that can monetize the 5G adoption , therefor a lot of CSP , Public  cloud , content provider and application developer put focus on Edge

-Edge consider one of main enabler to 5G use cases adoption  , as there is a lot of 5G challenges that Edge will support to solve them , So to achieved 5G requirements  that define by ITU-2020 for 5G , To have enhanced mobile broadband (eMBB) , massive machine-type communications (mMTCs) and ultra-reliable low-latency communications (uRLLCs) Edge is required
+Edge is consider one of main enabler to 5G use cases adoption  , as there are a lot of 5G challenges that Edge will support to solve them , So to achieve 5G requirements  that define by ITU-2020 for 5G , To have enhanced mobile broadband (eMBB) , massive machine-type communications (mMTCs) and ultra-reliable low-latency communications (uRLLCs) Edge is required

-In term of monetization Edge will help SDP to start have ROI of Cloud /NFV as there is a lot use cases can be developed at the Edge as Cloud Gamming , AR/VR , 5G private networks ,..
+In term of monetization Edge will help Digital Service provider (DSP) to start have Return of investment (ROI) of Cloud as there are alot of use cases can be developed at the Edge as Cloud Gamming , AR/VR , 5G private networks ,vRAN ,...etc

 In section under CNTT  , we try to develop  and define solid Model and Architecture to become the defacto of Edge in Telco

+<a name="5.1.2"></a>
+### 5.1.2 Objective

+<a name="5.1.3"></a>
+### 5.1.3 Approach & Scope

+<a name="5.1.4"></a>
+### 5.1.4 Principle

+<a name="5.1.5"></a>
+### 5.1.5 Use cases

+<a name="5.1.6"></a>
+### 5.1.6 Terminologies

+<a name="5.1.7"></a>
+### 5.1.7 SDO interlocking